EnigmaCurry/archiso-ssh-remix/README.md

 script as well as a directory called `demo`.
 Taking a look inside the `demo` directory first you will find two asset files:

- * authorized_keys - This is the file that should contain all your SSH public keys that should be allowed to connect to the archiso host.
+ * `authorized_keys` - This is the file that should contain all your SSH public keys that will be allowed to connect to the archiso host.
+The key you want to copy to this file is usually contained in `~/.ssh/id_rsa.pub`
- * wpa_supplicant.conf - This is the file that should contain all your WiFi SSID and password information.
+ * `wpa_supplicant.conf` - This is the file that should contain all your WiFi SSID and password information.
+There are some examples in the demo version of this file, but also check out `man wpa_supplicant.conf`

 The demo directory is just that, a demo.
 You should create your own directory (call it whatever you like) with your own configuration